-All too often, New York employers abuse wage and hour regulations to save money and cut corners.
-Wage and hour violations occur across industries throughout New York City and the state of New York.
+All too often, employers abuse wage and hour regulations to save money and cut corners.
+Wage and hour violations occur across industries.
 It does not necessarily only affect the City, or service industries like employees working in nail salons, restaurants, and construction sites – it affects all industries!
 For instance, even hard-working individuals working in banking, IT, healthcare, and others.

 Wage and hour claims are very complex due to the many exceptions and calculations under the law.
-Our attorneys have years of experience litigating claims of employment issues, discriminatory conduct, and wage and hour claims.
+Our attorneys have over 25 years of experience litigating claims of employment issues, discriminatory conduct, and wage and hour claims.
 Our attorneys work together as a team and we have recovered millions on behalf of our clients who were cheated out of the money they earned and for individuals discriminated against at the workplace.
-If you feel like your employer is not following the law or that you have been discriminated against, please call us today at (212) 587-0760 or contact our employment attorneys online by filling out the contact form.
+If you feel like your employer is not following the law or that you have been discriminated against, please call us today at (800) 807-2209 or contact our wage and hour attorneys online.
 We offer free consultations and would love to see how we can help you.

 Are you a company employee but being misclassified as an independent contractor or being paid completely off the books?